-The Wake Forest University Master in Management is a one year, graduate program in management studies.
+The Wake Forest Master in Management is a one year, graduate program in management studies.
 A recent graduate has provided a review of the program that I hope all of you find helpful.

 Why a Masters in Management?
 Why Wake Forest?